ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 -->
 ### 10-Apr-2023: Bigdata back

 * 5:30 PM - Bigdata is back.
-Please be patience.
+Thank for for your patience.

 ### 10-Apr-2023: Bigdata down